 Honors & Awards

-Prior to this season, Jeffery had grabbed more than five rebounds in a game only one time (6, Ohio State, Feb.
+Prior to her senior season, Jeffery had grabbed more than five rebounds in a game only one time (6, Ohio State, Feb.
 26, 2012).
-She owns 10 games with six or more boards, including seven of the last eight games, in 2014-15.
+She pulled down six or more rebounds 19 times as a senior including six of the last seven games to end her career.

 "Brandi has a great scorer's mentality but she is also capable of making some great passes," Nebraska Coach Connie Yori said.
 "She has the ability to shoot well beyond traditional three-point range and the ability to put the ball on the floor and knock down mid-range jumpers.
 She also has the strength and athleticism to guard bigger players at the defensive end."